oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 If the selected resource is used directly, this reporting must be done explicitly (using the ``report`` functions).

-submit
+Submit
 ------

 ``submit`` has two function signatures: (1) the first argument is a *policy* object or (2) the first argument is a *selection* object that was returned by a previous call to ``select``.

-submit using a policy
+Submit Using a Policy
 +++++++++++++++++++++

 .. code:: cpp